Frieda Rapoport Caplan Family Business Scholarship Program

 How to Apply

-Applications are now being accepted - Apply by July 31, 2014!
-Candidates must complete the 2014 application form, including brief essays about why they want to attend The Washington Conference and what they hope to gain from the experience.
+Applications are accepted in the summer.
+Candidates must complete an application form, including brief essays about why they want to attend The Washington Conference and what they hope to gain from the experience.
 Read more about the program here!

 Applicants must be first-time attendees to The Washington Conference and employed by a family-owned business* that is a United Fresh member company in good standing.

 Applications are evaluated by the Scholarship Review Committee and up to four scholarships are awarded each year.